gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 and the fit returns age and income conditionally independent given workclass.
 That is the model class, not a bug — and it is why SELECT matters.

-The fit does not converge tightly, and does not need to: at `rho=0.04` the measurement itself sits about 2,060 in L1 away from the truth, so driving the fit residual below that would be fitting noise.
+The fit does not converge tightly, and does not need to.
+At `rho=0.04` a measured marginal carries `sigma * sqrt(2/pi)` = **13.3 records of noise per cell** in expectation, so driving the fit residual much below that would be fitting noise.

 Under a policy the residual is taken in **edge space**, where the noise actually is and where it stays isotropic, then mapped back to cells.
 A missing